MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/authorization-concepts/index.md

 * In app A
   * `access-restricted` is mapped to `PinCodeAttempts`
-  * `deletePrivilege` is mapped to the default scope
+  * `deletePrivilege` is mapped to an empty string
 * In app B
   * `access-restricted` is mapped to `PinCodeAttempts`
   * `deletePrivilege` is mapped to `UserLogin`

-> If you do not select any security check in the "Add New Scope Element Mapping" popup, your scope element will be mapped to the **default scope**.
+> To map your scope element to an empty string, do not select any security check in the "Add New Scope Element Mapping" popup.

 <img class="gifplayer" alt="Scope mapping" src="scope_mapping.png"/>